Call of the Shofar

 Call of the Shofar was an organization based in Baltimore, US, focusing on personal and relational transformation.
 Call of the Shofar offers workshops assisting individuals to enhance their personal relationships.
 The organization's director is Steven (Simcha) Frischling.

 Some have termed Call of the Shofar programs "cultlike".
 Call of the Shofar members have voiced their contention to these designations.

 Activities

 Programs

 Call of the Shofar leads experiential workshops, follow-up groups, teleconferences and private coaching.

 Workshops

-The "Seasons of Transformation" workshop is a 3-day residential events, usually held over a weekend starting Friday morning until Sunday evening including Shabbos.
+The "Seasons of Transformation" workshop is a 3-day residential event, usually held over a weekend starting Friday morning until Sunday evening including Shabbos.

 Locations

 Call of the Shofar frequently weekend workshops in Baltimore, Maryland; Morristown, New Jersey, and Israel.
 Other previous locations include Milwaukee, Wisconsin; Toronto, Ontario, Canada, and Los Angeles, California.